bgentry91/NYC_Rat_Inspection_Predictor/README.md

 # NYC Rat Inspection Predictor

 Project repo for model to predict future rat inspections in NYC by Tax Block.
 A powerpoint presentation outlining the project can be found [here](https://github.com/bgentry91/NYC_Rat_Inspection_Predictor/blob/master/NYC_Rat_Inspection_Presentation.pdf).
 Visualization of historic rat inspections can be found on the project's [bl.ocks.org](https://bl.ocks.org/bgentry91/783ac5c3cc4fae6c952806d2465a8989) page.
+A walkthrough for creating the map can be found on my [blog](https://bgentry91.github.io/blog/D3_Map/).

 [Direct Link](https://bl.ocks.org/bgentry91/raw/783ac5c3cc4fae6c952806d2465a8989/)